-Because the moisture retention process begins on wash day (including your deep conditioning) that’s the reason I mentioned it first.
+I mentioned it first bcause the moisture retention process begins on wash day (including your deep conditioning).
 What you do after you’ve washed and deep conditioned your hair for the week will determine how much of the imparted moisture you will retain.

 Moisturize Even When You Don’t Feel Like It

 I used to moisturize my natural hair every 3-4 days just because I didn’t think my hair felt like it needed it.
 My hair didn’t suffer detrimentally from it but here’s the thing with moisturizing only every few days.
 You risk your hair drying out before your next wash day.